PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 Well, although it worked fine I was less than happy at the results, as the object of the exercise was to lower the lever force needed.

-When I was over at Cyborg's in the States last year, we did some experiments and I found that the whole clutch from an '84 / '85 1200 would JUST go in! (in theory, as it was a lash-up job just to test some ideas out).
+When I was over at Doug's workshop in the States last year, we did some experiments and I found that the whole clutch from an '84 / '85 1200 would JUST go in! (in theory, as it was a lash-up job just to test some ideas out).